Skip to content

 • a graphemes table documents the inventory of graphemes used in the orthographic form

-Further tables MAY be added to your resource as needed, for example to document languages, inflection classes, etc.
+Further tables MAY be added to your resource as needed, for example to document languages, inflection classes, etc. The tables MAY be divided in several files to reduce their size.

 The exact set of standard columns for each table is described in the specification.
 The dataset MUST NOT use aliases or alternate column names for columns described in the specification.
 It MAY use additional columns, which SHOULD strive to follow existing conventions and use known vocabularies.
 The columns MAY be given in any order, though as a convention, the identifier column (form_id, sound_id, cell_id, etc) SHOULD be the first column of their table.